Quality Bicycle Products

-Quality Bicycle Products (QBP) is a large distributor of bicycle parts and accessories in the bicycle industry, with revenues of $150 million in 2008.
+Quality Bicycle Products (QBP) is a large distributor of bicycle parts and accessories in the bicycle industry, based in the United States, with revenues of $150 million in 2008.
 In addition to wholesaling bicycles and components from other manufacturers, QBP owns and manufactures several brands of its own.
 QBP also participates in activities which support its community through cycling advocacy and green building.

 History

 Founded by Steve Flagg and Mary Henrickson in 1981, QBP operated from a small office in St. Paul, MN.
 The company did $100,000 in sales during its first year.
 In the second year sales reached $250,000 and in 1983 the company received half a million dollars in sales.
 Early on, the company's main product was its mountain bikes, and QBP also specialised in importing hard-to-find mountain-bike parts from suppliers in Japan.
-In 1984 QBP hired its first employee and sold $1 million in parts.
+In 1984, QBP hired its first employee and sold $1 million in parts.
 In 1996 QBP purchased a 67000 sqft warehouse on its current site in West Bloomington.

 QBP purchased Salsa Cycles in 1997, a California-based mountain-bike manufacturer.
 The following year, the firm entered the emerging single-speed bike market with its in-house designed Singleton chain tensioner.
 Later in 1998, this product and the new Rat Ride single-speed frame (soon renamed the 1X1) helped launch the company’s new start-up, Surly Bikes.
 The company continued developing brands for under-served markets, adding specialty parts with Problem Solvers, value parts and accessories with Dimension, and high-end components with Winwood.
-It also became the exclusive U.S. distributor for Jagwire, a Taiwan-based manufacturer of bicycle brake and derailleur components including pads, cables and cable housing.
+It also became the exclusive U.S. distributor for Jagwire, a Taiwan-based manufacturer of bicycle brake and derailleur components, including pads, cables and, cable housing.